+I ended up giving a lot of thought about the concept of technology adoption and what it really means.
 I have been spending a bit of time with the family over the Christmas period as the Carroll family CTO.
 Reading some of the statistics out there about technology adoption got me thinking whilst I was doing my role as CTO.
-In my role as family CTO I had my work cut out for me.
-My first task on Christmas morning was to recover their Apple ID so that the iPad could be used effectively.

 Their mobile communications needs pose a far thornier problem for me and I have been given some thought to my parents and their battered feature phones.

 The problem that I have is that its getting increasingly difficult to get them the kind of phone that they want:

 - Really simple-to-use SMS